kubernetes-sigs/gateway-api/geps/gep-2627/index.md

 ## Non-Goals

 * Providing any upstream hostname validation mechanisms.
 We can provide status for validation failure, but implementations are responsible for validation.
-* Multi-cluster DNS for multi-cluster ingress solutions
+* Multi-cluster DNS for multi-cluster ingress solutions (at least not as part of the initial API)

 ## Use Cases